cliveb/cliveb.github.io/about.md

 title: About
 permalink: /about/
 ---
-Very experienced senior engineer.
-Really familiar catering to business developers, their ecosystems and the developers there.
+Senior R&D engineer consulting on products and engineering of nextgen apps systems solving B2B B2C from demand to delivery (really familiar catering to business developers).
 Also enjoy teaming up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups.
 Always learning, always an adventure!

 ### Contact me